 gear

-fully taking this idea from a good friend to use this as a list of camera stuff i have. i have other weird cameras in my collection but this is what i shoot regularly
+fully taking this idea from a good friend. a short list of the cameras that i use regularly. i have other weird cameras in my collection but this is what i shoot most often.

 cameras (regular rotation)